mdn/content/files/en-us/web/api/document/append/index.md

 The **`Document.append()`** method
-inserts a set of {{domxref("Node")}} objects or string objects after the last child of the document. string objects are inserted as equivalent {{domxref("Text")}} nodes.
+inserts a set of {{domxref("Node")}} objects or string objects after the last child of the document.
+String objects are inserted as equivalent {{domxref("Text")}} nodes.

 This method appends a child to a `Document`.
 To append to an arbitrary element in the tree, see {{domxref("Element.append()")}}.